 Drink Plenty of Water

 Bringing a water bottle to school is such a smart and easy way to not only stay hydrated but also keep braces clean throughout the day.
 Drinking plenty of water can rinse food from the brackets and wires.
 Kids should use water instead of sodas and sugary drinks to wash the food from their mouths.
 Soda can stain teeth and leaves behind residue that can cause cavities.

 Protect Your Mouth During Sports

 Gym class and extracurricular sports are a huge part of being in school and staying active.
 But any physical activity can be especially dangerous for kids with braces.
 It’s important for children to wear a mouth guard to protect their teeth and braces from any impact or injury they might sustain.
 It’s always better to be safe than sorry.
-Buying a larger one that fits around braces would be best if you already have one that is too small.
+Even if they had a mouth guard before, your child will need a new one designed to fit around their braces.

 Don’t Be Self-Conscious